 At Cancer Care News, we list hundreds of national programs that offer free services and products to cancer patients and families.
 Most of the programs are not cancer specific but rather are designed to help everyone regardless of the specific cancer diagnosis.
-If, however, you are looking specifically for breast cancer freebies, you are in the right place.
-Here is a list of free programs and services just for breast cancer patients and families:
+If, however, you or someone you know has breast cancer free programs are available.
+Here is a list of no-cost programs and services just for breast cancer patients and families:

 The American Cancer Society coordinates the Reach to Recovery program which provides free support via phone or in person for anyone dealing with a possible breast cancer diagnosis, recurrence, or advanced-stage breast cancer.

 This breast cancer support program is available at no cost.